How to get a National Insurance number for a child who is being looked after by a local authority.

 - any previous addresses (such as their parent’s old address or the child’s last address before they were taken into care)

 - the child’s birth certificate

 - the ID page of the child’s passport

 If the child is an unaccompanied minor and supported by the Home Office, you must include photocopies of either:

 The letter and photocopies of any documents should be posted or faxed to:

 PT Operations North East England

 Fax: 0191 213 1262

-A separate letter should be written for each National Insurance number application that is made.
+You must send a separate letter for each National Insurance number application you make.

-If more information is needed HMRC will issue a CA3530 ‘Application for a National Insurance number for a child looked after by a local authority’ form to the social worker to confirm the details required.
+If more information is needed we will issue a CA3530 ‘Application for a National Insurance number for a child looked after by a local authority’ to confirm the details needed.